vegantransistor/BoschSmartHome/P1/README.md

 ![SHC1](./pictures/shc1.png)

 At the heart of the device there is a TI processor with TI logo and the marking "SNI5065260BZCZ", a DDR3 SDRAM and an eMMC Flash IC.
-The first challenge was to find out which processor it is -research about the marking was not very successful:
+The first challenge was to find out which processor it is - research about the marking was not very successful:

 ![TI](./pictures/ti.png)